Our life stages are unique, Kathy enjoys sharing her thoughts and stages through her writing and looks forward to learning about yours.

 He paid the man who was now smiling and grasped the two apples from the merchant.
 He turned toward the young woman and said, "I hope it is okay; I got your apple for you."
 She smiled with her eyes as she reached for the apple as they walked toward the bench side of the pier.
 Sid, at last, got the nerve to say, "May I ask your name?"
 She answered, "Why yes, my name is Isabella, Isabella Rosalina D'Agostino."
 Sid knew this name; it was the family name of the Renault Winery owners.
 Sid was so excited to have a point of reference for his conversation.

 They found a little cottage close to the boards where they could be between the two places they loved most, the winery and the Casino Pier Boardwalk.
-Many of their nights they spent strolling the pier and talking about their life dreams.
+They spent many of their nights strolling the pier and talking about their life dreams.
 Sid continued to work at the winery, but then he became more focused on his artwork, and he wanted to be closer to the boards, which was his favorite place to work on his creations.
-He took a job at one of the local restaurants, working in the kitchen.
-The work was steady, and it allowed him time to pursue his love of art.
+So he took a job at one of the local restaurants, working in the kitchen.
+The work was steady, allowing him time to pursue his love of art.

-Isabella became Sid’s biggest fan.
+Isabella became Sid's biggest fan.
 She would wake early in the morning and pack him a sack lunch to take to his favorite spot on the boards where he sat and worked his craft throughout the day.
-The couple was desperate to start a family, and yet it evades them.
-They found out early into their union that Isabella had a weak heart, and to burden her body with the birth of a child could be life-threatening.
+The couple was desperate to start a family, yet it evaded them.
+They found out early into their union that Isabella had a weak heart, and burdening her body with a child's birth could be life-threatening.
 The couple was assuredly disappointed.
-Still, their love was so genuine, and they knew their life together was unique and special.
+Still, their love was genuine, and they knew their life together was unique and special.

-Their trials, they would face together.
-Isabella spent hours on the boards watching her Sid as he crafted amazing pieces of art.
+They would face trials together.
+Isabella spent hours on the boards watching her Sid as he crafted terrific art pieces.
 She began to feel as though the many children frolicking on the boards were hers to guard.
-The parents worked hard to make a wage for their families; Isabella became their Mary Poppins.
-She looked out for the little ones and provided guidance or sound advice that some of the pre-teens or teens needed.
+The parents worked hard to wage their families; Isabella became their Mary Poppins.
+She looked out for the little ones and provided guidance or sound advice that some pre-teens or teens needed.
 Hence, Sid became a pied piper for the kids.
 He was a wildly cheerful guy, especially when with his Isabella.
 Isabella had a young and energetic spirit, even though her body often failed her.

 Samson the Saint